Public YouTube source

 @jethavanarama_eng · Jethavanarama Buddhist Monastery

-The review preview opens in a separate Cloudflare page and shows all eight selected public talks.
-All eight selected talks now have prepared subtitle candidates for protected local review.
+The review preview opens here and shows all eight selected public talks.
+The prepared subtitle candidates are exploratory and for local review only.

 Non-claim